-I'm not a local San Antonian-- I grew up in a small-ish city in west Texas, called Midland (yes, if you've seen Friday Night Lights, it was pretty much like that as far as sports were concerned).
+I'm not a local San Antonian-- I grew up in a small-ish city in west Texas, called Midland (yes, if you've seen Friday Night Lights, it was pretty much like that).

 I came to San Antonio in 2006 for college and have found it fairly difficult to make myself leave.
 I graduated from Trinity University in 2010 with a BA in English, and stayed on an extra year to do a MA in Teaching.
 I did my teaching internship here at LEE High School.
 I finished that in the Spring of 2011.